luofei11/korat/README.md

 =====
 This is "MyKorat" By Author Fei Luo

+Includes:

-Include the source code file
+the source code file

-Include the refactored code of exception handler
+the refactored code of exception handler

-Include the runnable jar file
+the runnable jar file

+How to run it:

 Download the korat-1.1.jar